 Jackie: Her dad?
 How are you her dad?
 How old were you, twelve?

 - River Song, first introduced to Tenth Doctor and killed off in 2008, turns out to be the daughter of Eleventh Doctor companions Amy and Rory, introduced in 2010.
 Her example is among the most extreme on this page — thanks to the Timey-Wimey Ball and Time Lord Regeneration, she actually spends her entire teenage years growing alongside her parents as their contemporary Black Best Friend, even playing a role in hooking them together.
 She also visited her parents' wedding and later married the Really 700 Years Old Doctor herself, making her 20+something old parents his in-laws.

 - An earlier episode, "Father's Day", has companion Rose Tyler meet her mother, father, and infant self.

-Jacks - listen.
+Pete: Jacks - listen.
 This is Rose.
-Jackie:

-Oh, for God's sake, look!
+Pete: Oh, for God's sake, look!
 It's the SAME Rose!